MrCandyCane/WREN-JS-Task/README.md

 3) Branded sheep are not able to breed

 It's up to you how you represent the field, this can be anything from a HTML table to a fully rendered WebGL canvas.
 Use common sense to define your rules about which sheep can breed with each other, and include them when you return your submission.
 Good luck!

+### Aditional logic added

+1) Sheep can be Mature or not to determine if it can breed (does not affect being randomly selected for branding).
+2) If giving birth is success added chance for child to be born either as Male or Female.